 2.2 Manager Support Service

-Specialised support and advice from the EAP can be accessed by supervisors and managers to assist them in managing workplace issues relating to their roles.
+Specialised support and advice from the EAP can be accessed by supervisors and managers to assist them in managing workplace issues.

 The EAP can also be requested to provide counselling and support for staff members as part of the University’s response to critical incidents.